-The United States Army has played a critical role for over 244 years in preserving and protecting our Nation's freedom and way of life.
-As we reflect with pride on our heritage and accomplishments, we must remember the importance of preserving the well-being of our Soldiers, Family Members, and Civilians.
+The United States Army has played a critical role for over 245 years in preserving and protecting our Nation’s freedom and way of life.
+As we reflect with pride on the Army’s heritage and accomplishments, we must remember the importance of preserving the well-being of our Soldiers, Family Members, and Civilians.

-Commanders will ensure that safety briefings and risk management is addressed with every Soldier and Civilian employee at the lowest level and the importance of assuming responsibility for their actions.
+Engaged leadership and individual commitment are the keys to success.
 Every leader must ensure discussions regarding indiscipline and individual and/or group misconduct are conducted and reinforced.
 We are individually accountable and collectively responsible for our actions in the Republic of Korea.
 We represent the United States of America and the American people.
 We must act accordingly.

 Thank you for your service and all you do for our Army and Nation.
 Let’s work together to ensure the entire Eighth Army family enjoys an accident-free holiday without the loss of life or serious injuries.
 Remember, each of you are a vital part of the Eighth Army Team!

 MICHAEL A. BILLS

 Lieutenant General, USA